Main Menu

 Dr. Lori Hendin Travis, MD (left) and Dr. Barry Hendin, MD

-Dr. Travis is a Neurologist and MS Specialist at the MS Center of Arizona, Center for Neurology and Spine
+Dr. Travis is a Neurologist and MS Specialist at the Arizona Integrated Neurology MS Center

 Dr. Hendin is Chief Medical Officer of the Multiple Sclerosis Association of America